 Yi's cameras mark a serious value proposition (the company also makes the slightly higher-end Kami line) and if the static points-one-way nature of the Yi Smart Security Camera doesn't suit, the pan-and-tilt formulation of the Dome just might.

-It can detect motion in a room and track what it sees by moving the camera, which could provide that vital piece of evidence, though it may be a feature you switch off if you're not fond of mechanical eyes following you on the way to the toilet.
-You can also set the Dome to do an automatic scan in what Yi rather cooly calls 'panoramic cruise' mode; this sets it to move 20 degrees every ten seconds, covering a full rotation in three minutes - or you can mark up to eight spots in your room you'd like it to cycle through.
+It can detect motion in a room and track what it sees by moving the camera, which could provide that vital piece of evidence, though it may be a feature you switch off if you're not fond of mechanical eyes following you everywhere.
+You can also set the Dome to do an automatic scan in what Yi rather cooly calls 'panoramic cruise' mode: this sets it to move 20 degrees every ten seconds, covering a full rotation in three minutes, or you can mark up to eight spots in your room you'd like it to cycle through.